 If you decide to take a train, you should know that Bangkok has about 4 night trains that depart in that direction, so you will have multiple options to choose from.

-The approximate price for the one-way route is from 20 US$ to 50 US$ depending on the hour and how far in advance you book your tickets.
+The approximate price for the one-way route is from US $ 20 to $50 depending on the hour and how far in advance you book your tickets.
 You can book your complete transfer using this website here.

-NOTE: I recommend booking the return train ticket (Surat Thani to Bangkok) in advance, as they easily sold out during high season.
+NOTE: I recommend booking the return train ticket (Surat Thani to Bangkok) in advance, as they easily sell out during high season.

 By night bus

-Taking a night bus is the most cost-efficient way of getting to the island, but it will also take the longest.
-If you book a VIP bus with reclinable seats, it might actually be a good idea because it is quite comfy and doing the road during the night actually means saving time for you.
+Taking a night bus is the most cost-efficient way of getting to the island, but it will also take the longest travel time.
+If you book a VIP bus with reclinable seats, it might actually be a good idea because it is quite comfy and doing traveling during the night actually means saving time for your activities during the day.
 The night buses leave at around 8 PM from Bangkok (Khaosan Road) and they have comfy chairs so you can sleep during the ride.
 You will arrive at Surat Thani in the morning, where you need to take the boat to Koh Phangan.

 Have you been to Koh Phangan?
 Would you like to know more about it?